Shakti Mills gang rape: Reactions

-Complaints were filed against Yadav with the Election Commission and the National Commission for Women (NCW).
+Complaints were filed against Yadav with the Election Commission of India and the National Commission for Women (NCW).
 His comments were denounced by the Indian media, women's groups, women's rights activists, public prosecutor in the Shakti Mills gang rape case Ujjwal Nikam, Bollywood celebrities, and a large section of Uttar Pradesh residents.
 The Times of India stated, "Even by his misogynistic standards, he [Yadav] seems to have sunk to a new low ...
 The change in the laws was brought on after months of selfless demonstration by citizens striving to bring about a change in India's social outlook.
 By terming rape as 'just another mistake boys make, Mulayam has just rendered a slap in the face of their effort.
-The parents of the 2012 Delhi gang rape victim strongly criticized Mulayam and asked people not to vote for his party in the next election.
+The parents of the 2012 Delhi gang rape and murder victim strongly criticized Mulayam and asked people not to vote for his party in the next election.
 The victim's mother stated, "Raping a girl cannot be called a mistake, it is a crime.
 A leader who gives such a statement doesn't have any right to be in the power."
 The remarks were criticized by both Bharatiya Janata Party and Indian National Congress politicians, some of whom also demanded that Mulayam apologize for his statements.
 Rashtriya Janata Dal President Lalu Prasad Yadav criticized Mulayam stating, "He seems to have lost his mental balance.
 There is no place for rapists in the society.
 They deserve strong punishment."
 Political leaders like Raj Thackeray and then Prime Minister candidate Narendra Modi heavily condemned Yadav for insensitive comments and anti-women views while appearing on Aap Ki Adalat.
-Mulayam was defended by his daughter-in-law Dimple Yadav, wife of Uttar Pradesh Chief Minister Akhilesh Yadav, who stated that such comments "are made by a lot of people and it happens at time."
-In the wake of a gang rape in Budaun district, Uttar Pradesh on 27 May 2014, United Nations Secretary-General Ban Ki-moon criticised Mulayam Singh's statement saying, "We say no to the dismissive, destructive attitude of 'boys will be boys'."
+Mulayam was defended by his daughter-in-law Dimple Yadav, wife of Akhilesh Yadav, who stated that such comments "are made by a lot of people and it happens at time."
+In the wake of a 2014 Badaun gang rape allegations, Uttar Pradesh on 27 May 2014, United Nations Secretary-General Ban Ki-moon criticised Mulayam Singh's statement saying, "We say no to the dismissive, destructive attitude of 'boys will be boys'."
 Following Yadav's comments, he and several Samajwadi Party leaders were labeled as "Supporters of Rape and Rapists".